chainer/chainer/docs/source/upgrade.rst

 Each :class:`UpdateRule` object can also hold its own hook functions similar to :class:`Optimizer`.
 The built-in hook functions except for :class:`~optimizer.GradientClipping` can also be used as a hook function of :class:`UpdateRule`.

-**In most cases, you do not have to update your codes** because each optimizer automatically sets up an appropriate :class:`UpdaterRule` object to each parameter.
+**In most cases, you do not have to update your code** because each optimizer automatically sets up an appropriate :class:`UpdaterRule` object to each parameter.

 **If you are using a custom gradient-based optimizer implementation, you need to update the implementation.**
 The following list shows what you have to do.